Gabe Giro

 The Middle Path Most Founders Miss

-If you’re still unsure which side you fall on, the safer starting move is fractional.
-The downside is capped — you pay less, commit less, and can upgrade inside a month.
+If you're still unsure which side you fall on, the safer starting move is fractional.
+The downside is capped, you pay less, commit less, and can upgrade inside a month.
 A bad full-time hire, by contrast, costs you a year of runway and a founding-team shuffle.

-If you want a second opinion on where your company sits, that’s exactly the kind of question the fractional CTO engagement is designed to answer.
+If you want a second opinion on where your company sits, that's exactly the kind of question the fractional CTO engagement is designed to answer.
+And if you're still fuzzy on the role itself, what a fractional CTO actually does day to day, what to expect to pay, what to look for in a hire, start with What is a Fractional CTO? for the full primer.